Explosion at German chemical complex declared extreme threat

 Operators of the Chempark site in Leverkusen, about 20 kilometers (13 miles) north of Cologne on the Rhine river, said the cause of the explosion was unclear.

-They said on Twitter that firefighters and pollution detection vans had been deployed.
+Currenta, the company operating the chemical park, said in a statement that several employees were injured, at least two of them severely, and that five people remain missing.

-Police in nearby Cologne said they did not have any information on the cause or size of the explosion and were not aware of any injuries at this point, but that a large number of police and ambulances had been deployed to the scene.
+Police in nearby Cologne said they did not have any information on the cause or size of the explosion, but that a large number of police, firefighters, helicopters and ambulances had been deployed to the scene.
 They asked all residents to stay inside and warned people from outside of Leverkusen to avoid the region.

 They also shut down several nearby major highways.

-Daily Koelner Stadt-Anzeiger reported that the explosion took place in the Buerrig neigbborhood at a garbage incineration plant of the chemical park.
+Daily Koelner Stadt-Anzeiger reported that the explosion took place in the Buerrig neighborhood at a garbage incineration plant of the chemical park.

 The paper reported that the smoke cloud was moving in a northwestern direction toward the towns of Burscheid and Leichlingen.
 It said firefighters from all over the region had been called in to help extinguish the fire.